selenide/selenide.github.io/_posts/2019-12-06-advent-calendar-visualize-click.md

 You might need to adjust this code to your needs: it depends on your application, framework, design etc.

+Here you can see one example of possible solutions: [Highlighter](https://github.com/selenide-examples/gmail/blob/master/test/org/selenide/examples/gmail/Highlighter.java).

 ## What's now?

 If you have flaky test (as all of us), you can start from this step.